keptn-sandbox/keptn-azure-devops-extension/FEATURES.md

 The following are the core use cases that this integration supports.
 If you have another use case, please let us know by creating an Issue.

-* UC 1: As a user, I want to trigger a Keptn quality gate evaluation from within Jenkins
+* UC 1: As a user, I want to trigger a Keptn quality gate evaluation from within an Azure DevOps Pipeline
-* UC 2: As a user, I want to trigger a delivery with Keptn from within Jenkins
+* UC 2: As a user, I want to trigger a delivery with Keptn from within an Azure DevOps Pipeline
 * UC 3: As a user, I want to create a project, a service, and push files to the Keptn configuration repo